Nandini1Bag/react-portfolio/README.md

 # React + Vite

-=>to start the project 1st write npm install and then npm run dev
+=>to start the project 1st write npm install and then npm run dev =>to build npm run build

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.